extremenetworks/ipfabric-docs/docs/source/ztp/ztp_reference.rst

 Sample DAD configuration file for a two-node VCS cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following is a sample DAD configuration file for a two-node cluster:
+The following is a sample DAD configuration file for a two-node VCS cluster:

 .. code:: shell